 Situated on the eastern flank of Kilauea is the rift zone, essentially a big crack from which 2,000-degree lava pours out.
 At times (but not since 1986), gas pressure creates fire-fountains, great curtains of molten rock spewing as high as 1,800 feet into the air.
 There are lots of lateral conduits, so lava emerges from the side as well as the crest of the volcano.

 Much of the lava flows to the sea through lava tubes, lateral conduits that are essentially long tunnels roofed by hardened lava (basalt rock).
 In places where lava tube roofs have been blown out by steam explosions, rivers of lava can be seen pouring through the tubes on their journey to the ocean.
 Where flows have ceased, cave-like tunnels may be left behind when the flow hardens on the outside (forming a sturdy roof) while the inside drains away.
-Tours of the Thurston Lava Tube are very popular with visitors, and at least one of the wild lava tubes is included in the park’s guided walk series.
+Exploring Thurston Lava Tube is very popular with visitors, and it is the only lava tube that is open and accessible to visitors.